-The 2025 target for Distribution Communications Reliability Improvements (DCRI) was decreased by 53% (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.1.2, OEIS Table 8-3).
+The 2025 target for Distribution Communications Reliability Improvements (DCRI) was decreased by 53%.

 The 2025 projected capital expenditures for DCRI were decreased by 36%.

 Most sites planned for base station installation have engineered steel foundation poles that will have telecommunication antennas at the top of the pole and electric (12 kV and below) attachments in the middle of the pole.
 Poles are currently undergoing standardization, and development of pole specifications, including workspace, operational, and manufacturing requirements, has taken longer than expected.
 To complete the pole standardization, three pilot sites were selected and pole orders were placed at the end of 2023.
 In 2024, construction of these three pilot sites and standardization of pole designs is expected to be completed, which will accelerate the initiative in 2025 and beyond.
 In addition, process improvements with substation and transmission facility engineering and operations groups are being developed to ensure proper design and construction.